airands/airands/README.md

 #### 0. Add host entries OR DNS entries for dev servers

+*DNS entry is only required if you need to connect devices other than your main workstation.
+You'll want to install dnsmasq on your host machine and add the host machine's IP to your external devices' DNS resolver entries*

 Server | Domain
 --- | ---
 **Client** | [dev1.airands.ca](https://dev1.airands.ca)